 Last week I was out flying when I came across a situation that made me a little nervous.
 I was headed to a towered airport to practice my radio calls, being that I usually only fly out of non-towered airfields.
 On the way there I was in touch with air traffic control from San Antonio International and they were providing me with flight following (basically watching out for me and giving me traffic notices as their workload permits).
-As their workload permits is what I was thinking about when I noticed that I was flying perpendicular to the departure end of an airport that a lot of military transport planes fly out of.
+As their workload permits are what I was thinking about when I noticed that I was flying perpendicular to the departure end of an airport that a lot of military transport planes fly out of.
 We’re talking about huge planes.
 Usually the C5 Galaxy.
 This thing is a monster!

 I Think We Might Be On A Collision Course